chef/omnibus-software/README.md

 - FIPS mode is enabled
 - You need a specific OpenSSL gem version for compatibility

+_Warning_: You need to also be sure to install the same version via your `Gemfile`, as this option just grabs a copy of the `openssl.rb` for initial native gem building.
+The installed gem for you project needs to match or else there is a chance of breakage of OpenSSL functionality.

 ### OpenSSL Version Configuration

 You can override the OpenSSL version used in your project and specify an alternative to the 3.0.9 FIPS version that is the default: